 — Youth Court

-Note that for some offences, the levy is twice the amount that would otherwise be payable [see Schedule 1 Victims of Crime (Fund and Levy) Regulations 2003 (SA)].
+Note that for some offences (such as robbery or serious criminal trespass) the levy is twice the amount that would otherwise be payable [see Schedule 1 Victims of Crime (Fund and Levy) Regulations 2018 (SA)].

 The court may, at the time of convicting or sentencing a person under the age of 18, exonerate them from liability to pay the levy [Victims of Crime Act 2001 (SA) s 32(3a)].
 However, in the case of adult offenders, the court may not reduce the levy or exonerate the defendant from liability to pay it [s 32(7)].